 OET is an acronym for the Occupational English Test.
 It is an international English language test for the healthcare sector.
-It assesses the language communication skills of healthcare professionals who wish to register and practise in an English-speaking environment.
+It assesses the language communication skills (listening, reading, writing, speaking) of healthcare professionals who wish to register and practise in an English-speaking environment.

 OET is available for the following 12 professions: dentistry, dietetics, medicine, nursing, occupational therapy, optometry, pharmacy, physiotherapy, podiatry, radiography, speech pathology, and veterinary science.